 PharmAware aims to maximise good practice and ethical interactions between healthcare professionals and pharmaceutical companies to enhance patient care.
 Alongside this they aim to educate and campaign on various international pharma issues.

-Sexpression educates young people in sex and relationship issues and aims to empower them to make informed choices about their reproductive health.
-Healthcare students deliver interactive and informal sessions to small groups, creating a relaxed environment to learn about sexual health and broach sensitive topics.
+Sexpression:UK educates young people in sex and relationship issues and aims to empower them to make informed choices about their reproductive health.
+Our student members deliver interactive and informal sessions to small groups, creating a relaxed environment to learn about sexual health and broach sensitive topics.

-To achieve our vision: "A society in which young people are able to access reliable information about relationships, sex and sexuality; where youth are free from STI, and unwanted pregnancy; and where they are empowered to make individual, informed decisions regarding their bodies and their health" we are now advocating for mandatory Comprehensive Sexuality Education (CSE) in schools.
+To achieve our vision: "A society in which young people are able to access reliable information about relationships, sex and sexuality; where youth are free from STI, and unwanted pregnancy; and where they are empowered to make individual, informed decisions regarding their bodies and their health".
+We are now advocating for mandatory Comprehensive Sexuality Education in schools.

 Students for Kids International Projects 'SKIP' is a healthcare-student led UK-based registered charity, which supports child welfare in communities throughout the developing world.
 SKIP aims to develop and maintain sustainable, community-based projects aimed at improving the health, education and welfare of vulnerable children.
 We also aim to develop globally and culturally aware students who can advocate for local and international health progress.
 We currently have 10 branches in universities across the UK.